-With food truck, your restaurant is mobile and versatile.
+With a food truck, your restaurant is mobile and versatile.
 Maybe you’re in a location with a fierce competition.
 This is the only way to move beyond restrictions.

 Here’s the harsh truth: Majority of the customers you will sell food to may never come to your restaurant.

-But with food truck, you can reach them.
+But with a food truck, you can reach them.
 This will also advertise your restaurant and strengthen your brand to the customers.